LilTits/ProjetWeb/README.md

 # Project Web

-Creation of an **E-Commerce** Site for the BDE Association.
+Creation of an **E-Commerce** Site for the BDE Association in less than two weeks.

 ## Languages used :

 1. HTML
-2. CSS
+2. CSS - Sass
-3. JavaScript
+3. JavaScript - JQuery
-4. PHP
+4. PHP - Laravel 5.4

 Second year of precatory cycle at CESI computer engineering program

 Created by: **Varjavandi Thomas**, **Brisé Mathéo** et **Guiochet Titouan**.

+## Technical choice:

+### Why using a framework

+With our little allocated time, we decided to start using Laravel, it was the very first time for us we really use a Php Framework for a web project.
+We certainly lost time by learning how to use and master Laravel but we thinks it was worth it, when you really used to the functioning of the Framework, it's a lot easier to implements things in your app.
+Laravel community offer's a lot of pre-made package that you can install and use, in our case, we use one for the cart and one for the forms.

 ## Standards & Practices: